sumbach/lkitching.github.io/_clojure_jvm/05_dependencies.md

     > javac -cp json-java.jar:libhello.jar -d app EchoJSON.java
     > java -cp json-java.jar:libhello.jar:app test.EchoJSON messages.json

-satisfied with another job well done, we email the updated JAR to the chief scrum master of the originating team for the request.
+Satisfied with another job well done, we email the updated JAR to the chief scrum master of the originating team for the request.

 Shortly after, we receive a response complaining that when running their application, they receive the following error: